xriss/require.sh/readme.md

 		can easily test for so instead we must require a package name.

 	--reinstall-this-script
-		Reinstall this script from github using wget.
+		Reinstall this script from github using curl.

 	--no-*
 		Disable a previously set flag where * is the flag name. eg --no-dry